 In a medium-sized bowl, whisk the sour cream, granulated sugar and vanilla extract together.
 Slowly pour the mixture over the top of the slightly cooled cheesecake and spread evenly using an offset spatula.

-Place the cheesecake bake in the oven and bake for 8-10 more minutes.
+Place the cheesecake back in the oven and bake for 8-10 more minutes.

 Allow the cheesecake to cool completely before transferring it to the refrigerator.
 Refrigerate the cake overnight/at least 8 hours before slicing into it.